‘Jersey Shore’ Star Mike ‘The Situation’ Sorrentino Gets Prison Sentence Delayed So He Can Shoot The Show

 — Jersey Shore (@JerseyShore) June 8, 2018

-And it only got worse from there: The Situation was then hit with charges of tax evasion and structuring funds to evade currency-transaction reports in April 2017.
+And it only got worse from there: Sorrentino was then hit with charges of tax evasion and structuring funds to evade currency-transaction reports in April, 2017.
 Marc Sorrentino was then charged with attempted obstruction charges, with regards to the grand jury that was convened to investigate him and his brother.

-Ultimately, Marc Sorrentino pled guilty to one count of aiding in the preparation of a fraudulent tax return.
+Ultimately, Marc Sorrentino pleaded guilty to one count of aiding in the preparation of a fraudulent tax return.
 He faces up to three years in prison.
-The Situation, for his part, pled guilty to one count of tax evasion, and faces up to five years in prison for the plea.
+The Situation, for his part, pleaded guilty to one count of tax evasion, and faces up to five years in prison.

 Me at a job interview I'm unqualified for. #JSFamilyVacation pic.twitter.com/kVf7JeQ0Hs